 April 18, 2017, The Fields Institute

-This competition is open to doctoral students in the mathematical sciences at the Fields Principle Sponsoring Universities.
+This competition is open to doctoral students in the mathematical sciences at the Fields Principle Sponsoring Universities and Affiliate Universities in Ontario.
 The competition will be held at the Fields Institute at 222 College St, Toronto Onatrio on April 18, 2017.
-Prizes will be given to the best presentations.
+Participation prizes will be awarded to all participants.

 To register for the competition, please use the link on the upper right corner of this page.
 Students must provide a title and abstract of their talk as part of the registration form.
 A one slide power point for the talk can be submitted any time after registration but before April 14, 2017.

 - Students must be full-time registered PhD students in a mathematical sciences department at one of the Fields Sponsoring Universities on the date of the competition.
 If you are unsure about your eligibility, please contact us.